gullerya/object-observer/docs/performance-report.md

 </span>

 ### Hardware
-All of the benchmarks below were performed on __MacBook Pro__ (model 2019, Monterey 12.1), plugged in at the moment of tests:
+All of the benchmarks below were performed on __MacBook Pro__ (model 2019, Ventura 13.2.1), plugged in at the moment of tests:
 - CPU 2.6 GHz 6-Core Intel Core i7
 - 16 GB 2667 MHz DDR4